 It is always an advantage, particularly in Australia, if the mare has been a two year old winner as this displays soundness and a good constitution.
 If the mare has not performed well herself, there are always indicators further into her pedigree as to whether she has the potential to produce a good horse.
 A Group 1 winner or champion within the first two generations is always a big tick for me.

 Depending on the budget of my client, there are things which I would tend to be more forgiving on, but as a whole, I am aiming to purchase well-structured, high quality types that I believe can produce good looking, sound racehorses that have the potential to be Group 1 winners.
-This philosophy allows my clients to invest in something that we both believe will breed us a really nice racehorse.
+This philosophy allows my clients to invest in something that we both believe will breed us a quality racehorse.